 Several studies have demonstrated the feasibility of extracting the global solar surface irradiance (SSI) from geostationary satellites images like Meteosat (Tarpley, 1979; Möser and Raschke, 1984).
-These satellites observe the state of the atmosphere and the cloud cover above the target with passive sensors.
-These observations can be used to calculate the radiation reaching the ground.

 Very early, the European Commission funded research to develop methods for retrieving the SSI from Meteosat images (Grüter et al., 1986).
-Among those, the Heliosat method was developed at MINES ParisTech (Cano et al., 1986).
+Among those, the Heliosat method was developed at MINES ParisTech (MPT, Cano et al., 1986).
 It became very popular and has been adopted by many researchers.
 Therefore, it underwent many changes aiming at improvements; the versions bearing major improvements were numbered.
-The legacy methods are numbered Heliosat-1, Heliosat-2, and Heliosat-3.
-The CAMS Radiation Service nowadays uses Heliosat-4.
+The legacy methods are numbered Heliosat-1, Heliosat-2, and Heliosat-3 and were based on cloud-index methods.
+The CAMS Radiation Service nowadays uses Heliosat-4 based on cloud physical parameters.
 Having noticed frequent confusion about the differences among the versions, this chapter aims at an overview on the different precursor versions ('legacy methods').
 To our knowledge there is no other single document describing the scientific evolution of the Heliosat algorithm family in a concise manner.

 The principles of the legacy Heliosat methods are illustrated in Figure 3.1.
 In most cases, a cloud exhibits a larger reflectance than the ground.
 Consequently, the appearance of a cloud in the field of view of the satellite sensor should result in an increase of the perceived signal: the cloud (target 2) appear brighter (whiter) than the ground (target 1).
 The magnitude of the difference between both targets is related to the depletion of the downwards radiation by the atmosphere.
-Of course, the situation where one can compares a cloudy pixel to a neighbour cloud-free pixel rarely happens.
+Of course, the situation where one can compare a cloudy pixel to a neighbour cloud-free pixel rarely happens.
 Therefore, Heliosat comprises a modelling of the SSI that should be observed by the sensor if the sky were clear for any pixel.